How Long Freezer Meals Last (How to Tell When They’re Still Good)

 Proteins

 Most proteins maintain good quality for about 3 months in the freezer, depending on the cut and preparation.
 To keep things simple and consistent, limiting proteins to a three-month window is a reliable rule.
+For specific proteins, check out our library and go through our protein guides like this one on chicken:

 Vegetables